Smoky, hot, dry summer in Red Deer continues - Red Deer Advocate

-Smoke from the still burning B.C. wildfires has returned to Central Alberta as the skies have turned hazy grey.
+Smoke from the still burning B.C. wildfires has turned Central Alberta skies into a hazy grey.

-Environment Canada’s air quality health index shows a four, or moderate risk, for Red Deer’s air quality on Monday, followed by a three, or low risk, on Tuesday.
+Environment Canada’s air quality health index in Red Deer peaked at four, or moderate risk, on Monday morning, before dropping down to two as the day progressed.
+Tuesday’s air quality forecast is three, or moderate risk.

+Wildfires continue to rage throughout B.C., with about 150 still burning across the province.

 On top of the smoky skies, the Canadian Crop Hail Association said it has been a hot and dry summer across the Prairies, with intermittent extreme heat.